 A child can drown in 27 seconds, and serious consequences can happen in three to five minutes if not rescued immediately.
 Do not leave your young children in a pool unattended, even if it is only a foot deep of water.

 The International Association for Child Safety recommends the “10/20 norm”.
 The “10/20 norm” means to check children every 10 seconds but do not take more than 20 seconds to reach them from drowning.

 If the phone rings or answering the door is enough time for a child to drown in a pool, have another adult help supervise the kids.

 Add a Safety Fence

-A safety fence is the best way to avoid an accident when the pool is not in use.
+A safety fence is the best way to avoid an accident when the pool is not in use and keeps children safe.
 It will make it difficult for children to jump over or sneak under.
 By installing safety fences, it can reduce drowning accidents by 95 percent.